Transformers: Generation 2: Toy line

-Generation 2 Transformers toys were, for the first few months, reissued versions of G1 toys from the 1980s.
+Generation 2 Transformers toys were reissued versions of G1 toys from the 1980s for the first few months.
 Some of them were given new spring-powered missile launchers or electronic accessories with flashing lights and sounds, and many of them sported new, vivid color schemes.
 The trade dress for the toy line included a new logo with alternate Autobot and Decepticon symbols.

 Because the G1 toys released during G2 represented only a small fraction of the existing G1 toy line, many of the characters featured in the show did not have G2 counterparts in stores.
 The fact that many of the color schemes were radically altered meant that these characters no longer matched their animated counterparts.
 The first new molds were introduced in 1993, first with Megatron in a new tank mode, and later with entirely new characters, including European toys that had never been offered in America.

 Another type of toy was the video game market: Argonaut Games had made a deal to make a video game based upon the TV series of the same name.
 The game was to use the Super FX chip, an enhancement chip for the SNES that allowed 3D games to be much more possible.
-The game was cancelled in development, and was thought to be transferred over to another Super FX game, Vortex (video game), which had a robot morphing into various vehicles.
-After an interview with Retro Gamer, it was said Vortex and Generation 2 were completely separate.
+The game was cancelled in development, and was thought to be transferred over to another Super FX game, Vortex, which had a robot morphing into various vehicles.
+After an interview with Retro Gamer, it was said that Vortex and Generation 2 were completely separate.

-In 1995, the final year of Generation 2 saw many of the toys in its line packaged on cards that did not carry the "Generation 2" subtitle under the Transformers name.
+In 1994, the final year of Generation 2, many of the toys in its line were packaged on cards that did not carry the "Generation 2" subtitle under the Transformers name.
 The two most prominent lines under this banner were the Cyberjets and the Go-Bots (using a trademark acquired by Hasbro from Tonka).
-The Go-Bots were 1:64 scale cars (compatible with some Hot Wheels and Matchbox tracks) with working axles that transformed into equally small robots.
+The Go-Bots were 1:64-scale cars (compatible with some Hot Wheels and Matchbox tracks) with working axles that transformed into equally small robots.
 There were initially six different Go-Bot styles produced, all of which were eventually given new colors and were assigned the names of G1 characters.
-The Cyberjets were small jet planes with missile launchers, and among the first Transformers to incorporate snap-together ball-and-socket articulated joints for the robot mode.
+The Cyberjets were small jet planes with missile launchers and among the first Transformers to incorporate snap-together ball-and-socket articulated joints for the robot mode.
 There were three designs available in a total of six styles, three Autobots and three Decepticons.
 Two of the Autobot Cyberjets (Jetfire and Strafe) were decorated with G2 Decepticon symbols on their tail fins.

-A number of toys were planned for G2 for which prototypes were created, but were never sold as part of the G2 toy line.
+A number of toys were planned for G2, for which prototypes were created but were never sold as part of the G2 toy line.
 Some of these toys were revisited in later lines like Machine Wars and Robots in Disguise, in which the toys were offered under the Flipchangers and Spychangers assortments.